kryptobi/kryptobi/README.md

 ### 👋
 I'm Tobi.
-A backend software engineer using asp.net with experience in different frameworks and languages with enthusiast in GIT.
+A backend software engineer and teamlead using asp.net with experience in different frameworks and languages with enthusiast in GIT.

 ### used/using
 C, C++, C#, PHP, Java, Javascript and some script languages.